ngqth/Sorted-ZomatoApp/README.md

 What the app _can_ do:
 * Signup for account which will fetch all your saved restaurants
 * Search restaurants around your current location/custom locations include tap onscree or search by name.
-* Show the 1st 20 or 40 results
+* Show the first 20 or 40 results
 * Show selected restaurant's details
 * Able to add to your personal favourite list
 * With favourite restaurants, you can capture images and save to the cloud storage which can retrieve from any devices